Tommy Bolin: James Gang and Billy Cobham

 Stuck between the musical direction he wanted to pursue and a nearly-empty bank account, Bolin joined the James Gang in 1973, replacing Domenic Troiano, who had replaced Joe Walsh in the band.
 He recorded two albums: Bang in 1973 and Miami in 1974; Except for one song on Bang, Bolin wrote or co-wrote every song on these two albums.

 In between the James Gang albums, Bolin played on Mahavishnu Orchestra member Billy Cobham's solo album Spectrum, which included Bolin on guitar, Cobham on drums, Leland Sklar on bass and Jan Hammer (also of Mahavishnu Orchestra) on keyboards and synthesizers.
-Jon Lord of Deep Purple said the album changed his mind about disbanding Deep Purple following the departure of Ritchie Blackmore.
+Keyboardist Jon Lord said the album changed his mind about disbanding Deep Purple following the departure of Ritchie Blackmore.
 "When Ritchie left, I wanted to discontinue the band.
-But then David [Coverdale] said, 'I want you to hear something,' and he played the Spectrum album.
+But then David (Coverdale) said, 'I want you to hear something,' and he played the Spectrum album.
 I was blown away and utterly entranced by this guitar player."

 After the Miami tour, Bolin wanted out of the James Gang.
 He went on to do session work for numerous rock bands and also with a number of jazz artists including Alphonse Mouzon's album Mind Transplant, considered "easily one of the best fusion recordings of all time" by AllMusic reviewer Robert Taylor.
 He also toured with Carmine Appice and the Good Rats.
 At the start of 1975, Bolin was a guest studio guitarist for Canadian band Moxy during the recording of their debut album, on which Bolin contributed guitar solos for six songs.